jjmacky/lm-toolkit/docs/prompting/zero_shot/assumption_consideration.md

 ### What to watch out for
 !!! warning "What to watch out for with assumption prompting"
-    - Assumption consideration has not been rigorously tested and may not always work.
-In my testing with Claude Sonnet 3.5, the method did not work on the first try, despite listing the assumption of only considering positive integers.
+    - Assumption consideration may not always work.
+In my testing with Claude Sonnet 3.5, the method did not work on the first try, despite Claude identifying the common assumption of only considering positive integers.

 ![A picture of my tweet where assumption consideration did not work](../../images/zero_shot/acp_me.png)